reddxae/protonaosp-font-pack/README.md

 Here's an explanation of what prefixes mean.

-* `lineage` — simply replaces system fonts.
+* [**`lineage`**](/modules/lineage) — simply replaces system fonts.
 Suitable for AOSP or LineageOS based ROMs without GMS.
+With GMS, some Google apps will still use Google Sans.
-* `lineage-killgmsfont` — replaces system fonts and kills internal GMS Font API Service to ensure Google Apps rely on custom installed fonts.
+* [**`lineage-killgmsfont`**](/modules/lineage-killgmsfont) — replaces system fonts and kills internal GMS Font API Service to ensure Google apps rely on custom installed fonts.
 Suitable for AOSP or LineageOS based ROMs with GMS.

+And the same for the Pixel lineup:
-* `pixel` — replaces system fonts.
-Suitable for stock Pixel OS or ROMs based on it, but some Google apps will still use Google Sans.
+* [**`pixel`**](/modules/pixel) — simply replaces system fonts.
+Suitable only for stock Pixel OS or Pixel-like ROMs.
+Some Google apps will still use Google Sans.
-* `pixel-killgmsfont` — replaces system fonts and kills internal GMS Font API Service to ensure that all Google Apps rely on custom installed fonts.
-Suitable for stock Pixel OS or ROMs based on it.
+* [**`pixel-killgmsfont`**](/modules/pixel-killgmsfont) — replaces system fonts and kills internal GMS Font API Service to ensure that all Google Apps rely on custom installed fonts.
+Suitable only for stock Pixel OS or Pixel-like ROMs.

+Module version indicates which OS version the module is designed for (e.g. v15.1 is for Android 15 QPR1).
+However, it should usually be compatible with the latest Android versions.

 ## Compatibility